renuka-rajpuria/documentations/linux.md

 | cd .. | to go to parent directory | remember the space |
 | cd ../.. | moving through multiple levels of parent directories | starting from the working directory, move to the parent / from that new location move to the parent again |
 | cd ../../etc | moving from destination to required file | go straight from our home directory to the “etc” directory (which is directly inside the root of the file system) |

+## For absolute beginners

+1. Remember to do the following everytime you login to your system:

+sudo apt update
+sudo apt-get upgrade (There are different variations of this)

+2. To check version of ubuntu go for neofetch, if not installed type:

+sudo apt install neofetch

+3. To check version for Python

+python --version or python3 --version python -V or python3 -V (Check the capital V, if you write small V it will go in the interpreter)

 ## Useful Addons/Applications